Root Canal Treatment in Greater Kailash

 There are a number of reasons why root canal treatment might unexpectedly fail:

-• Undetected or complex root canal structures
+• Undetected or complex root canal structures.

-• Saliva or blood entering the restoration
+• Saliva or blood enters the restoration.

-• Improper sealing of the curved or narrow root canals
+• Improper sealing of the curved or narrow root canals.

 • Delay in the placement of final restoration or crown following root canal therapy

-• Cracked crown
+• Cracked crown.

-• Leaking filling material
+• Leaking filling material.

-• New fracture in the previously treated tooth
+• New fracture in the previously treated tooth.

-• New decay in the previously treated tooth
+• New decay in the previously treated tooth.

 A root canal retreatment, depending on the case can be completed in one or multiple visits.
 While the tooth is numb, a rubber dam (a sheet of rubber) will be placed around the tooth to isolate it (keep it dry and free of saliva).
 Whether the treatment can be completed in a single visit will depend on the extent of infection and the complexity of treatment.